eyecantell/prepdir/README.md

 # Output Python and Markdown files to custom file
 prepdir -o project_files.txt -e py md

+# Include all files and directories, ignoring exclusions
+prepdir --all

-# Specific directory and extensions
+# Specific directory and extensions, ignoring exclusions
-prepdir /path/to/directory -e py md
+prepdir /path/to/directory --all -e py md

 Configuration
 Exclusions for directories and files are defined in config.yaml: